 Winning California Criminal Defense Lawyers

-Our federal defense attorneys have a robust track record in California and nationwide.
+Our federal defense attorneys have a robust track record in Los Angeles, in San Diego, in all of California, and nationwide.
 Call our California criminal defense lawyers (888) 519-4897 now for a free and confidential consultation.

 Oberheiden, P.C., is a criminal defense law firm that represents individuals and corporate clients in federal criminal matters.
 Comprised of trial-tested defense lawyers and highly-experienced former federal prosecutors, our criminal defense trial lawyers offers a proven record of results during criminal investigations, grand jury proceedings, at trial, and on appeal.

 Regardless of the status of your case, if you are at risk for federal criminal prosecution and sentencing, you need a highly skilled and committed defense team on your side.
 Most federal crimes carry the potential for substantial fines and long-term imprisonment, and it is not unusual for Assistant United States Attorneys in California to pursue multiple counts of a broad array of charges.
 In fact, many of our clients have been at risk for millions of dollars in fines and decades behind bars; in many cases, our California criminal defense lawyers have helped them avoid charges entirely.

 A Decisive and Proven Federal Defense Team for All Stages of Criminal Cases in California

 We get involved in our clients’ cases at all stages of the federal criminal justice process, from investigations through appeals.
 However, as a general rule, the sooner we get involved the more options we have.
 As a result, we encourage anyone who is facing an investigation or charges to contact us immediately.